 However, many hangings are due to suicide, and so might in a dream reflect depression, loss of any pleasure in life, a retreat from pain, or feelings of hopelessness or guilt.

 In some dream however, there is a different sense of the hanging.
 It suggests not a death but an almost complete suppression of the life in one.
 A strangulation of the flow of pleasure and creativity that would otherwise stream through one.
 In such a case the rope needs to be removed and a new way of relating to oneself developed.
-(For help doing this see carry the dream forward.
+(For help doing this see Secrets of Power Dreaming

 Gripping neck or strangled: This has connections with strangled the creative flow in oneself or another.
 It is a way of repressing or controlling ones natural responses and feelings.
 But it may be shown as being gripped or strangled by somebody else, and might therefore show how another person’s influence in your life has a strangle hold over how you express yourself, what you say, and what you do.